weedlesniper/advp-project-2/design/meeting_evidence/design-evidencing-guide-11-11.md

 ##### What could be improved

-- [ ] [list of things that could be improved]
+- [mentioned previously ] [list of things that could be improved]

 ##### What will you change before the next meeting

-- [coded prototype, more fleshed out persona and user stories user journey should reflect MVP
+- [add the shortcuts, and video description] (no commitment to complete this)
- ] [list of things that will be changed before the next meeting] (no commitment to complete this)
+ideas: copy to clipboard

 ##### Were there any questions that needed to be discussed with the user